hectorpine/instagramclone/README.md

-# Project 3 - Instagamclone
+# Project 3 - Instargamclone

 Instagramclone is a photo sharing app similar to Instagram but using Parse as its backend.